bjoernbrightside/praxis-schwebsange/en/index.md

 # Welcome to the website of the Psychotherapy Practice Schwebsange

-Psychotherapy with authorization to practice from the CNS
+Psychotherapy with authorization by the CNS

 ---